 In addition to USB devices, the problem can also be your network adapter, so we advise you to disconnect the Ethernet cable from your PC and check if that solves the issue.

 5. Check your hard drive configuration in BIOS

 If your Windows doesn’t boot, the problem might be related to your hard drive configuration in BIOS.
 Few users reported that their SATA Controller mode switched from AHCI to IDE causing this problem to occur.

 The solution is relatively simple, and you just have to enter BIOS and set your SATA Controller to AHCI or any other value that you were previously using.
 After doing that, you just need to save changes and your PC should boot without any problems.

 Keep in mind that almost every version of BIOS is different, so in order to see how to access BIOS and how to change SATA Controller, we strongly advise you to check your motherboard manual for detailed instructions.

-Solution 5 – Change your BIOS settings
+6. Change your BIOS settings

-Several users reported that their Windows doesn’t boot, and according to them, the issue was their BIOS configuration.
+Several users reported that their Windows won’t start up, and according to them, the issue was their BIOS configuration.
 Apparently, their BIOS was set not to restart after a power failure.

-Also you can write us below in the comments section of the page if you have any other questions regarding this article or tell us if the methods above worked for you or not.
+Also, you can write us below in the comments section of the page if you have any other questions regarding this article or tell us if the methods above worked for you or not.

-Editor’s Note: This post was originally published in October 2014 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in October 2014 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.Editor's Note: This article was originally published in November 2017 and was revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.